Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pQoe-P7zDpM.md

 ### Transcript

-> any plans to do these updates from a hot tub i'm not gonna lie we've actually yeah we've talked about this a few times we're probably not gonna do it tldr missed everything we don't know what we're doing oh that's a freaking tldr actually
+> any plans to do these updates from a hot tub I'm not gonna lie we've actually yeah we've talked about this a few times we're probably not gonna do it tldr missed everything we don't know what we're doing oh that's a freaking tldr actually